wasi-shah/Docker-AKS/AKS DevOps/02 Terraform with Azure/Readme.md

 Pass in variables contained in a file.

 6. ##### terraform apply -target=”module.appgw.0"
 Apply changes only to the targeted resource.

-Read more about Terraform target option.
+The -target option is a command flag used in Terraform to target a specific resource for action instead of performing the action on all resources.
+It is used when running the terraform plan, terraform apply or terraform destroy commands.

 7. ##### terraform apply -lock=false
 Do not hold a state lock during the Terraform apply operation.
 Use with caution if other engineers might run concurrent commands against the same workspace.